Aliases for C4B Gene

 GeneCards Summary for C4B Gene

 C4B (Complement C4B (Chido Blood Group)) is a Protein Coding gene.
 Diseases associated with C4B include C4b Deficiency and Immunodeficiency Due To A Classical Component Pathway Complement Deficiency.
-Among its related pathways are Pertussis and SIDS Susceptibility Pathways.
+Among its related pathways are Immune System and Pertussis.
 GO annotations related to this gene include carbohydrate binding and complement binding.
 An important paralog of this gene is C4A.

 UniProtKB/Swiss-Prot for C4B Gene